 Curriculum Vita - September 1, 2018

-Joseph A. Amato is married, has four children and six grandchildren.
+Joe Amato is married to Cathy Jean Amato.
+They have 4 children.
 He walks riverbanks, with and without a fishing pole, and prefers solitary prairie golf courses when a breeze up.
-As he ages he spends increasing time meditating on his and his wife’s migrations from the Carpathian mountains, the hills of western Sicily, Acadia, central England, Ireland, West Prussia, and yet other places that compass the world and generalize the human heart.
+As he ages he spends increasing time meditating on his and Cathy’s families’ migrations from the mountains of Sicily and the Carpathian Mountains and yet other places scattered across northern Europe, Canada, and New England.

 Amato, born on the eastside of Detroit, Michigan, received his B.A. in History from the University of Michigan in 1960; his M.A. in History from the Université de Laval, Québec, in 1963, and Ph.D. in History from the University of Rochester, New York, in 1970.
 His undergraduate education was formed, as we read in his memoir Bypass and a recent article in Modern Age on Stephen Tonsor, the philosophy of history and German historicism, while his graduate study was directed by Hayden White and inspired by master nineteenth-century European history, A. W. Salomone.
 His dissertation, published as Mounier and Maritain: A French Catholic Modern World, was on the sources and plight of contemporary French Catholic thought in the first half of the twentieth century.
 He also did post-doctoral study in the history of European cultures with Professor Eugen Weber at U.C.L.A. in 1975-1976 and became a long-time friend of the latter until his death in 2008.